By David Joel Miller.

 Eventual this online need overtakes their real responsibilities.
 People with an internet addiction may miss work or come in late from being up all night gaming.

 If you or your partner has developed any of these internet issues your relationship does not have to end.
 Marriage or relationship counseling can help.
-Relationship may become stronger and better as a result of the steps you take to repair these problems.
+A relationship may become stronger and better as a result of the steps you take to repair these problems.

 Want to sign up for my mailing list?